dflib/dflib/dflib-benchmark/README.md

 performance of individual features.
 Yet, keeping them together and running all at once provides a way to detect cross-release and cross-JDK performance trends.

-All commands below assume you are in the parent directory of benchmarks (i.e. in the `dflib` source root directory).
+_All the commands below assume you are in the parent directory of benchmarks (i.e. in the `dflib` source root directory)._

 ## Build